shndrs/SHNDStuffs/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-for Set UINavigationBar gradient and it's tintColor use the function below in viewDidLoad():
+for set UINavigationBar gradient and it's tintColor use the function below in viewDidLoad():
 ```Swift
 override func viewDidLoad() {
         super.viewDidLoad()